 North Shore Country Club (NY) – 2nd – 311 yards – par 4

-At Seth Raynor’s North Shore C.C. long hitters will salivate at the drivable 2nd.
-This rendition of the Alps has a semi-blind pin and forces a decision from the tee, go for it or play safe.
+At Seth Raynor’s North Shore C.C., long hitters will salivate at the drivable second hole.
+This rendition of the Alps has a semi-blind green and forces a decision from the tee.
 The bunkering and mounding that obstructs players is 220 yards from the tee.
-To carry the mounding requires a 245 yard shot which will run downhill towards the green.
+Drives over the mount that carry at least 245 yards will run downhill towards the green.

 The 2nd tee shot at North Shore C.C. - Photo Credit: The Bausch Collection at MyPhillyGolf.com